Southeast Zone

 Eurasian collared doves remain in small numbers and can be observed at Headquarters Complex and other areas.

-American robins, Townsends solitaires, loggerhead shrikes, Steller's and scrub jays and western bluebirds are in varied numbers across the wildlife area, especially around Headquarters and old homestead sites.
+American robins, Townsends solitaires, loggerhead shrikes, Steller's and scrub jays, western meadowlark, and western bluebirds are in varied numbers across the wildlife area, especially around Headquarters and old homestead sites.
 Black-billed magpie and common raven are also common throughout the area, as are Northern flickers.

 There are very good numbers of marsh wrens and song sparrows in the dense stands of hardstem bulrush and broad-leaved cattail along dikes and levees throughout the wetlands.

-Most blackbird species have migrated but will mostly consist of Brewers.
+Most blackbird species have started to migrate but will mostly consist of Brewers.
 Western meadowlarks can be found scattered in good numbers throughout the area.

-Winter migrants have started to show up including large numbers of white crowned and golden crowned sparrows, dark eyed juncos and spotted towhees.
+Winter migrants have started to show up including white crowned and golden crowned sparrows, dark eyed juncos, and spotted towhees.
+Warblers and other migrants have already moved through the wildlife area on their way to wintering grounds.

 Habitat